hylandnp/CS3013_GROUP_9_PROJECT/README.md

 - Skeleton rendering now fixed, added boolean "was_drawn" flag to the manager classes (used to check when to update the texture to save on function calls).

+Neil (09/03/2014)

+- Minor bugfixes.

+- Finished most of the SkeletonStreamManager class.

+- Started basic hand position tracking (relative to the game screen).